uusa35/Blogpack/README.md

-# Blogpack

-this is just a test .. please do not install
+this is a small packages for comments , it does not have backend for maintaining the comments. still so many enhancements on the way